mrotaru/data/js-prototypes/index.md

 ## Comments on the OO Paradigm in JavaScript

 Jeremy Kyle argues that the OO paradigm is not well suited for the dynamic nature of JavaScript, and prefers linking objects directly.
 I agree, but I think it is a lost cause - the overwhelming majority of developers use OO, either with `class` or by adding stuff to function object prototypes.
-Whether you prefer OO or linking objects directly, the prototype chain is essential, as `class` is mostly just syntactic sugar on top of the prototype mechanism.
+However, whether you prefer OO or linking objects directly, the prototype chain is essential, as `class` is mostly just syntactic sugar on top of the prototype mechanism.